-How were you so unfortunate as to be born in China?
+How were you unlucky enough to be born in China?

 From China Digital Space